elastic/universal-profiling-documentation/README.md

 ## Getting started with Universal Profiling

-At the moment, Universal Profiling is in **available only on [Elastic Cloud](http://cloud.elastic.co)**.
+At the moment, Universal Profiling is **available only on [Elastic Cloud](http://cloud.elastic.co)**.
 Eventually, it may also be available in self-managed or open-source distributions of the Elastic stack.

 ### Elastic Cloud

-Enabling Universal Profiling on a deployment requires some manual actions.
-Many of these manual actions will be replaced by automated configurations in Elastic Cloud in the upcoming releases.
+Enabling Universal Profiling on a deployment requires some manual actions for now but many of them will be automated in upcoming releases.

-Before you dive into the setup, you will need:
+You need the following prerequisites:

 - a Cloud account with a Platinum subscription
 - a deployment at version 8.5.0 or higher (you can either provision a new one or upgrade an existing one)
-- the Integrations Server should be enabled in the deployment
+- the Integrations Server must be enabled in the deployment
-- credentials (either an API key or username/password) granted with the `superuser` Elasticsearch role (typically, the `elastic` user)
+- credentials (either an API key or username/password) for the `superuser` Elasticsearch role (typically, the `elastic` user)
 - a Linux machine with a terminal to run commands